 How to Get In and Around Slovenia

-Getting into Slovenia is pretty straightforward: you can fly into Ljubljana (LJU) or take a bus/train in from most major nearby cities.
+Getting into Slovenia is pretty straightforward: You can fly into Ljubljana (LJU) or take a bus/train in from most major nearby cities.
 Ljubljana is just 2.5 hours from Venice, 2 hours from Austria (Graz), and 2 hours from Zagreb.

-The 5 Attractions You Should Visit in Slovenia
+Top 5 Outdoor Attractions in Slovenia

 1. Lake Bled